-These parameters require an explanation to make the right conclusions and decisions based on their values.
+These parameters require an explanation to make the correct conclusions and decisions based on their values.

 Strategium Personal Score

 Strategium Personal Score is an integrated parameter that evaluates your status in 20 spheres of life.
-If you use this parameter directly, it shows the average degree of development of different areas of your life.
+This metric shows the average level of quality in areas of your life.

-It means the following: values up to 20 correspond to a low level of development, 20-80 – to an average, and more than 80 – to a high level.
-However, we are not interested in the parameter itself, but what to do with it.
-Logic suggests that the lower the SPS, the higher the need for changes, but there are some nuances.
+It means that values up to 20 correspond to a low level of development, 20-80 – to an average, and more than 80 – to a high level.
+However, we are not interested in the parameter itself but what to do with it.
+Logic suggests that the lower the SPS, the higher the need for changes, but some nuances exist.

 As you know, we have developed an advanced method of achieving goals through strategic analysis and creating a personal strategy.
-You can learn more about this approach in this article.
+If you want to learn more about this approach, click on the button below.

-So, to choose the best approach for solving life’s problems or transition to a new level of development, the following should be done:
+So, to choose the best approach for solving life’s problems or transition to a new level, you should do the following:

 - Determine your value SPS (you received this value during the test).